Margaret Bromley: Origins

 Margaret Bromley's date of birth is unknown, but as her sole marriage was in 1593 it was probably in the early 1570s.
-Margaret's family, if related to the Lowes of Enville, as seems likely, were a very junior branch of the family.
-They had recently become fairly substantial landed gentry with interests in several parts of Staffordshire and neighbouring Derbyshire.
-However, Michael Lowe's background lay in the urban ruling group in Lichfield, rather than the landed gentry, and his considerable wealth came from his career as a lawyer.
+Margaret's immediate family, if related to the Lowes of Enville, as seems possible, were a very junior branch of the family.
+They had only recently become fairly substantial landed gentry with interests in several parts of Staffordshire and neighbouring Derbyshire.
+However, Michael Lowe's background lay in the urban ruling group in Lichfield, rather than the landed gentry, and both his considerable wealth and enhanced status were the outcome of his career as a lawyer.
 Humphrey Lowe and Simon Biddulph or Biddle, Margaret Bromley's grandfathers, both appear repeatedly in the lists of the town's officials, particularly the bailiffs, as do her uncle and cousin, both also called Simon Biddulph.
 There is evidence that the small, close group of families that dominated Lichfield was strongly Protestant even during the Marian persecutions.
 Margaret's grandmothers, Margaret Biddulph and Joan Lowe, are listed among the supporters of Joyce Lewis a Protestant martyr burnt at Lichfield in 1557.
 The Biddulphs, as much as the Lowes, acquired country properties close to their urban base, with substantial estates at Elmhurst Hall. and Hammerwich.
 Lichfield's records refer to the elder Simon Biddulph always as a mercer, while the younger is described as a gentleman, reflecting the social ascent of these merchant families into the rural landed class.
 However, Michael Lowe seems to have wanted a country retreat close to Lichfield rather than an investment in agriculture.
-He took on only three of the farming tenants, with their tofts, cottages and orchards, and only 80 of the 300 acres of grazing.
-Prominent among what he leased were 100 acres of flooded land and fishing rights on the River Tame, suitable for sport and leisure pursuits.
+At Tymore he took on only three of the farming tenants, with their tofts, cottages and orchards, and only 80 of the 300 acres of grazing.
+Prominent among what he leased were 100 acres of flooded land and fishing rights on the River Tame, more suitable for sport and leisure pursuits than for economic exploitation.